hdzierz/Report_BAF/untitled.md

 * Finalise deployment of git documents to a PFR-wide available webpage using Jekyll \cite{Jekyll_2016-06-01}
 * Investigate ways of making Excel datafiles discoverable (e.g., a PFR-wide experiment database, integrating with [iRODS](http://irods.org/), text-mining)
 * On-going development of guidelines and best practices via the git model.
 This will have to be advertised by the management.
+* Finalise the data management "persuasion" document for the definition of data and application sterwrds as well as the hdata management coordinator.
 * Investigation of Github Enterprise Edition
 * [Milestone 5.3](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5#milestone-53) embodies the next phase in developing powerPlant SE further.
 This entails the implementation of a production-level iRODS server instance, with the first official release of the Metalnx interface (version 1.0).
 We have yet to decide if the Globus end-point should reside on this iRODS instance, or be a separate entity.
 * An ontology of data-types and associated concepts will be continued to guide metadata management implementation, specifically metadat templates for the Metalnx interface.